AlexanderHerlan/syncpy/README.md

 The **host**, **port**, and **username** settings should all be set to that of your Linux user name and server you are attempting to sync to.

 The **username** setting MUST always be set.
-It should be the user name of an account on the remote server you are connecting to, no matter what authentication scheme you are using.
+It should be the user name of an account on the remote Linux server you are connecting to, no matter what authentication scheme you are using.

-The last 2 variables in this example are described below.
+The last 2 variables in this example are covered in the Authentication section below:

 Authentication